sami1369/IoT-Engineer-Task/README.md

 we call the ”closeResponse” function to send a response to the client.in main loop as soon as the conditions are met, the response is done.<br />

 ## Project structure and architecture
-The overall structure of the project is implemented in the flowchart below.
+The overall structure of the project is implemented in the flowchart below.<br />
+The project has three files that are executed in the main.c file of the program's routine.
+Also, the file test_project.h has headers and function prototypes as well as structures and test_project.c include variables and functions body.